The March 2021 VITA standards meeting was a virtual only meeting via WebEx. This update is based on the results of that meeting.

 Status: The working group is developing the draft document.

-Objective: This standard defines a VPX compliance channel including common backplane performance criteria required to support multiple fabric types across a range of defined baud rates.
-This allows backplane developers to design a backplane that supports required Bit Error Rates (BER) for multiple fabric types.
+Objective: This standard defines a VPX compliance channel, including common backplane performance criteria required to support multiple fabric types across a range of defined baud rates.
+This standard allows backplane developers to design a back-plane that supports required bit error rates (BER) for multiple fabric types.
 This also allows module developers to design plug-in modules that are interoperable with other modules when used with a compliant backplane.

-Objective: This document leverages the work done on ANSI/VITA 78 to create a standard with an emphasis on 3U module implementations.
-The most significant change from SpaceVPX is to shift the distribution of utility signals from the SpaceUM to the System Controller to allow a radial distribution of supply power to up to eight payload modules.
+Objective: This standard leverages the work done on ANSI/VITA 78 to create a standard with an emphasis on 3U module implementations.
+The most significant change from SpaceVPX is to shift the distribution of utility signals from the utility-management module to the system-controller module to allow a radial distribution of supply power to up to eight payload modules.

-Status: The working group has developed a draft document of the standard that is currently under review.
+Status: The working group has developed a draft document of the standard that is currently in working group ballot.

-Status: The working group is collecting inputs before developing a draft document.
+Status: The working group is developing a draft document.